tale-toul/OCP4AzureIPI/README.md

 $ terraform apply -var="create_bastion=false"
 ```

 WARNING.
 Once the resources are created, the Terraform directory contains the state information that would be required to update or remove these resources using terraform.
-Keep this directory and its files safe
+Keep this directory and its files safe.

 ### Destroying the bastion infrastructure
 The bastion infrastructure is created by an independent module so it can be destroyed without affecting the rest of the resources.
 This is useful to reduce costs and remove unused resources once the Openshift cluster has been deployed.